seedifferently/the-great-web-framework-shootout/README.rst

 benchmark results comparing the performance of a few of the most popular F/OSS web frameworks in use today.

-Please see the `Great Web Framework Shootout`_ website for more information.
+Please see `The Great Web Framework Shootout's website`_ for disclaimers, pretty little graphs, and other important information.

-.. _Great Web Framework Shootout:
+.. _The Great Web Framework Shootout's website: http://blog.curiasolutions.com/the-great-web-framework-shootout/
-   http://blog.curiasolutions.com/the-great-web-framework-shootout/